 Barbara Townsend (1842 – 1939) was a watercolourist and a lifelong resident of Mompesson House in Salisbury Cathedral Close.
 She was a self-taught artist who recorded everyday life in the Close and family excursions further afield.
 Barbara’s work included a large number of watercolour paintings but also works in pencil and decorated cups, plates and tiles.
 Some of her work is still on display in the house which now belongs to the National Trust.

-The second of four children, she was born into an upper middle family who lived in Mompesson House, one of the most distinguished houses in Salisbury Cathedral Close, built in 1701.
+The second of four children, she was born into an upper middle class family who lived in Mompesson House, one of the most distinguished houses in Salisbury Cathedral Close, built in 1701.
 She lived there all her life until her death in 1939.

 Her father George Bernard Townsend who was a solicitor specialising in railway land acquisition.
 He took on the lease of Mompesson in 1846.
 Mr Townsend married his next door neighbour, Elizabeth Eyre, who lived in the Hungerford Chantry.
 They had four children, one son and three daughters, George, Barbara, Jane and Gertrude.
 Barbara later dedicated a window in the Cathedral, Angeli Laudantes and Angeli Ministrantes, beautifully designed by Edward Burne-Jones and executed by William Morris, to her brother Captain George Townsend who died in 1875 whilst on duty in India.